ToniaEtim/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory: Writing a script that prints the absolute name of the currunt working directory
+-current_working_directory: Writing a script that prints the absolute name of the currunt working directory
 1-listit: Disply the content list of your current directory
 2-bring_me_home: A script that changes the working directory to the user's home directory
 3-listfiles: Display current directory contents in a long format